 What if I told you that you could live very comfortably, in a sunny climate that’s near perfect, even by the beach & ocean if you like.
 Eat healthy-fresh food, drink some of the best-most underrated wines, beers, ports and brandies in the world.
 All for less than €1000 euros per month?

 And what if I also told you that you’d be living in a first world, European country with good roads, safe-drinkable tap water, wonderful, almost-free healthcare (better than the UK or USA) and that it was the fourth safest country in the world?

-Would it be of interest to you if I told you, you could live in this country potentially TAX FREE for the first 10 years you lived there?
-So if you’re a FIRE Starter (what I call FIRE folk, like the song by The Prodigy), with passive income like Peer to Peer Lending or Dividends, then that €1000 per month number is before AND after tax, as there is no tax.
+Would it be of interest to you if I told you, you could live in this country with potentially very low taxes (10%) for the first 10 years you lived there?

 Would you believe me?

 Well you would be wrong not to, because it’s all true!